Destroyer795/InfoStuffs/README.md

   - Image uploads
   - Document uploads
 - Categorized Info Cards - Display name, category, and importance, sorted by most recent
+- Search and Filter - Real-time search functionality to filter cards by name or category.
 - Detailed View - Click a card to view full details (decrypted text, file download, or image preview)
 - Edit and update the card contents
 - Delete entries with file cleanup in Supabase